 How to: Begin with feet at hip or shoulder width (the exact position will depend on flexibility).
 Now, roll the shoulders back and down while squeezing the shoulder blades together.
 Keeping the core engaged and the chest high, add a slight bend in the knees.
 Hand placement is a personal preference, they can go behind the head, on the hips, crossed in front of the chest, or extended in front of the body (a).
 Next, sit back into your heels sending your hips and butt back and down, keeping the knees from extending over the toes (b).
 While the butt sinks your chest and shoulders remain tall.
 At the bottom of the squat, press through your heels, exhale, and return to the standing position (c).

 Remember, practice makes perfect.
 Be sure to master the bodyweight squat before adding weight or performing more challenging exercise variations.
 If getting low is difficult, it’s likely there are some mobility issues standing between you and the squat.
 Implementing a dynamic warm-up and mobility techniques like foam rolling will improve these deficiencies.
-After the bodyweight movement becomes second nature, it’s time to up the ante by adding weights and taking on more advanced variations.
+After the bodyweight movement becomes second nature, it’s time to up the ante by adding weights and taking on more challenging variations.

 When it’s time to step up your squat game, there are lots of ways to make that happen.
 Start by using this exercise list as a guide to getting lower and moving more weight.
 Keep in mind, these variations aren’t meant to be completed in one workout.
 Think of it as a checklist.
 Start at the top of the list and master each move, over time, before progressing to the next.